-Moment 2: I was high up in the Canadian Rockies, far off any road–we had travelled up a frozen river bed till we could go no further.
-It was too late to build a lean-to, and too cold, so we decided to sleep in the truck.
+I was high up in the Canadian Rockies, far off any road–we had traveled up a frozen river bed till we could go no further.
+It was too late to build a lean-to and too cold, so we decided to sleep in the truck.
 It was too cold to sleep in the truck.
-So at 3am we started climbing higher into the mountains and watched the sunrise from the top of the world.
+So at 3 am we started climbing higher into the mountains and watched the sunrise from the top of the world.
 At about noon I saw a huge mountain muley careening down the opposite slope.
 Then he disappeared in the brush.
 I waited.
 He appeared in a small stand of trees to my left.
 That’s when time almost stopped.
 I didn’t even feel the recoil of my 30-06.
 I didn’t hear the gun’s report.
 All I saw was the deer turn and run back the way he had come.
 He didn’t make it thirty feet.
 A perfect shot.

-Moment 5: I was on the Oregon coast with my daughters in August 2008.
+I was on the Oregon coast with my daughters in August 2008.
 My sons weren’t there because of summer jobs.
 My wife was leaving me so she didn’t come; it wasn’t a very happy holiday.
 This had been my point of view for the previous 18 months–I had no happiness, nor any hope for future happiness.
-I was watching my girls and the waves crash onto the beach; I sighed and said to my self, “So this is how live is going to be from now on.”
+I was watching my girls and the waves crash onto the beach; I sighed and said to my self, “So this is how life is going to be from now on.”
 Then it hit me–I was in this incredible place with people I adored and we were going out for clam chowder later.
 I said it again with an entirely different view of the world, “So this is how life is going to be from now on.”

-Moment 6: Joe Carter’s homerun in 1993.
+Moment 6: Joe Carter’s home run in 1993.

 In 1996 we bought a farm, a pigeon farm (we raised squab for the fancy Chinese restaurants in Vancouver and the other markets across North America).
 One day we took possession I went for a walk by the barns.
 I wondered what I had gotten myself into.
 I knew little about raising squab and the flock was in bad shape; there was a lot of disease and very poor production.
 It was a scary moment and I’ll never forget it.
 10 years later I could diagnose diseases by smell and production was increased 20 times.

-Moment 8 was at Dachau, the Nazi concentration camp outside of Munich.
+The Nazi concentration camp outside of Munich.
 I’ve always been interested in World War Two.
 I took classes on it in both high school and university, read many books, and watched every documentary I could.
 The Holocaust was particularly intriguing and baffling for me–how could people do this to each other, and on such a scale?
 In spite of all I read, perhaps because of it, the Holocaust and Nazism were abstract concepts to me.
 The incredible thing about Dachau was the realization that the Holocaust was made out of concrete, wood and barbed wire.
 There was a road outside the barbed wire–if you were standing on that road in 1944 you were not in the camp, 20ft. over and you were in the camp.
 That 20 feet made all the difference.
 It was in that moment that I became aware of the spatial and material reality of the Final Solution.
 Evil is not just a vague idea, it is a concrete reality.

-Moment 9: Every time I’ve watched “The Sound of Music.”
+Moment 9: Every time I’ve watched The Sound of Music.